amywinder900/RecommendationRankingProject/README.md

 ===========================================================================

 # API
+To allow a user to predict product category without the need for coding ability, FastAPI is utilised.

+This can be run using uvicorn to update the localhost to run the api.py file.

 ## data_processor
 The ImageProcessor and TextProcessor classes prepare data to be sent in to the models.
 ImageProcessor can be called on a PIL Image.
 TextProcessor can be called on a string.